On this page:

 - The passport grants you the same rights as a full passport

 - You will not be able to attend an interview at your nearest consulate; this service is not available to military personnel or their partners.

 - It is not advised that you attempt to travel to the UK to apply for a full passport whilst based overseas.
-A couple of spouses have tried this and have been left stuck in the UK for 3 months whilst waiting for their passports to be issued.
+A couple of spouses have tried this and have been left stuck in the UK for three months whilst waiting for their passports to be issued.